Grout: Varieties

 Grout varieties include tiling, flooring, resin, nonshrinking, structural, and thixotropic grouts.
 The use of enhancing admixtures increases the quality of cement-based materials and leads to greater uniformity of hardened properties.

 Tiling grout is often used to fill the spaces between tiles or mosaics and to secure tile to its base.
 Although ungrouted mosaics do exist, most have grout between the tesserae.
 Tiling grout is also cement-based, and is produced in sanded and unsanded varieties, which affects the strength, size, and appearance of the grout.
 The sanded variety contains finely ground silica sand; unsanded is finer and produces a smoother final surface.
 They are often enhanced with polymers and/or latex.

 Structural grout is often used in reinforced masonry to fill voids in masonry housing reinforcing steel, securing the steel in place, and bonding it to the masonry.
 Nonshrinking grout is used beneath metal bearing plates to ensure a consistent bearing surface between the plate and its substrate, which adds stability and allows for higher load transfers.

-Portland cement is the most common cementing agent in grout, but thermoset polymer matrix grouts based on thermosets such as urethanes and epoxies are also popular.
+Portland cement is the most common cementing agent in grout.
+However, the utilization of thermoset polymer matrix grouts based on thermosets such as urethanes and epoxies are also popular.

 Portland cement-based grouts include different varieties depending on the particle size of the ground clinker used to make the cement, with a standard size around 15 microns, microfine from 6–10 microns, and ultrafine below 5 microns.
 Finer particle sizes let the grout penetrate more deeply into a fissure.
 Because these grouts depend on the presence of sand for their basic strength, they are often somewhat gritty when finally cured and hardened.

 From the different types of grout, a suitable one has to be chosen depending on the load.
 For example, a load up to 7.5 tons can be expected for a garage access [two-component pavement joint mortar (traffic load)], whereas a cobbled garden path is only designed for a pedestrian load [one-component pavement joint mortar (pedestrian load)].
 Furthermore, various substructures determine whether the type of grout should be permanently permeable to water or waterproof, for example, by concrete subfloor.